Tgemayel/Nooga-Startups/Readme.md

 # How can I run this project?

-First, make sure that you have ruby installed locally
+First, make sure that you have ruby & rails dependecies installed locally.
+Before generating your application, you will need:

-        ruby -v
+* The Ruby language – version 2.2
+* The Rails gem – version 4.2

+See this article [Installing Rails](http://railsapps.github.io/installing-rails.html) for instructions about setting up Rails and your development environment.
+If you're running an outdated version of Ruby, see this article [Updating to Rails 4.2](http://railsapps.github.io/updating-rails.html)

+## Setting up your database

+Use SQLite for development on Mac or Linux, unless you already have PostgreSQL installed locally (which we use for production deploys).
+You can easily change the database later if you select SQLite to start.

+## Installing NoogaStartups locally

+Once you have Rails on your machine, running the project locally is three commands:

-Then grab the dependecies with bundler
+Grab the dependecies with bundler

         bundle install

+Next create the database and run a migration

+        bundle exec rake db:create db:migrate

-Next, run the rails server & navigate to port 3000
+Finally, run the rails server & navigate to port 3000

+        # server running on localhost:3000
         bundle exec rails s
-        # server running on localhost:3000

 # How can I get my startup added to this list?